Support for Environmental Assessment Grants for Tribes in Region 6

 Any organization performing work for EPA under these programs must be able to show that the data it collects are of the quality required for any decision it makes regarding the protection of public health and the environment.

-The Region 6 QA Program must review and approve all QAPPs or SAPs before the organization may collect any environmental measurements.
+The Region 6 QA Program has delegated all review and approval of all QAPPs or SAPs to Region 6 Project Officers, additionally these documents must be approved before the organization may collect any environmental measurements.

 Before conducting environmental sampling, the scope of the planned effort needs to be defined.
 The following questions should be considered as a QAPP or SAP is being developed: